Building Math Skills

 Tips for Parents

-With a map of the United States, ask, "What is the shortest route from Princeton, New Jersey, to San Francisco, California?"
-Or from Boston, Massachusetts, to Madison, Wisconsin.
+With a map of the United States, ask, "What is the shortest route from Nutley, New Jersey, to Rochester, Minnesota?"
 Or have your child figure out how long it would take to get to the homes of relatives and friends around the country -- or the world -- by plane, train, automobile, or on foot.
-When you travel, make sure you involve your child in planning travel routes.

-Ask, "How could we figure out how tall our house is?"
-What about a local church, or the school?
-Expect your child to come up with many suggestions for figuring out the height.
+Ask, "How could we figure out how tall our house it?
+What about a tree, or a telephone pole?"

 Make up problems.
-For example: "It takes us 5 hours and 15 minutes to get to Aunt Siobhan's house if we average 55 miles an hour.
-How long would it take if we went 60 miles an hour?
-How about 50, or 45?"
+For example: "It takes us 2 hours and 10 minutes to get to Aunt Maryann's house if we average 50 miles an hour.
+How long would it take if we went 35 miles an hour?"

 Copyright 1994 by Chelsea House Publishers, a division of Main Line Book Co.
 All rights reserved.